kengz/SLM-Lab/README.md

 python run_lab.py slm_lab/spec/benchmark/a2c/a2c_atari.json a2c_atari train
 ```

 This will spawn multiple processes to run each environment in its separate `Trial`, and the data is saved to `data/` as usual.
+See the uploaded [benchmark results here](https://github.com/kengz/SLM-Lab/blob/master/BENCHMARK.md).

-#### Experimentation / Hyperparameter search
+### Experimentation / Hyperparameter search

 An [`Experiment`](https://github.com/kengz/SLM-Lab/blob/master/slm_lab/experiment/control.py) is a hyperparameter search, which samples multiple `spec`s from a search space. `Experiment` spawns a `Trial` for each `spec`, and each `Trial` runs multiple duplicated `Session`s for averaging its results.